classic film through a feminist lens: Baby Face (1933)

 In the wee hours of July 16, 1938, an insurance salesman Walter Neff sits down at a dictation machine in the offices of Pacific All-Risk in Los Angeles to record a confession.
 That guy Dietrichson, who died mysteriously?
 Neff killed him.

-I’d never even heard of Christmas in Connecticut before I started putting together A Very Flick Filosopher Christmas, and I can’t imagine why that should be.
-This should be a holiday TV staple.
-Light and funny, it’s a great accompaniment for a present-wrapping session.
+I’d never even heard of this film before I started putting together A Very Flick Filosopher Christmas, and I can’t imagine why that should be.
+Light and funny, this should be a holiday staple.